dmp1ce/daveparrish.net/about.markdown

-Also developed for [Free Talk Live](http://freetalklive.com), this module is both an example of how to leverage the Reddit OAuth module and provides an easy way of integrating a Reddit subreddit into any Drupal 6 website.
+Also developed for [Free Talk Live](http://freetalklive.com), this module is both an example of how to leverage the Reddit OAuth module and provides an easy way of integrating a Reddit subreddit into a Drupal website.

 * [Subreddit on Drupal.org](https://drupal.org/sandbox/daveparrish/1930520)